Rebecca Van Cleave is a British-American actress, singer-songwriter, artist, activist, and model.

 In the fall of 2015, she released her debut EP The Bedroom Sessions, which was recorded in Sheffield with singer-songwriter Samuel Taylor, John Redgrave, and Ed Cosens of Reverend and The Makers fame.
 The EP received airplay from BBC Radio and went on to sell out of all physical copies.

 In 2016, she and Taylor formed the band Ophelia.
 Their first two singles received airplay from BBC Radio and they spent 2017 touring the UK and Europe.
-Their debut album will be released in January 2018.
+Their debut album Blackbox Memories, released in January 2018, earned praise from critics and has gained tremendous support from BBC Introducing.

 As an advocate for body positivity, Rebecca continues to use her social media presence to help encourage the growing movement of healthy body image, not only within the fashion and entertainment industry, but to women and men of all ages around the world.